 You can use camphor to make potent vapor rubs in your home.
-Here are the ingredients and instructions.
-The ingredients are one ounce of olive oil, three to five drops of camphor essential oil, bees wax in two-inch cubes, and a jar made from glass.
+The following are the ingredients and instructions.
+Ingredients one ounce of olive oil, three to five drops of camphor essential oil, beeswax in two-inch cubes, and a jar made from glass.

-Put the olive oil in a pan, gently heat it up, and add the beeswax.
-Keep stirring to melt the wax.
+Put the olive oil in a pan, gently heat it up, and add the beeswax; keep stirring to melt the wax.
 Add the camphor essential oil and mix well.
 Put this mixture in the glass jar and let it cool.
 Store at room temperature until you need to use it.
-The great thing about this rub is that it can last a very long time.
-A shelf life of a year is not uncommon.
+The great thing about this rub is that it can last a very long time, a year of shelf life is not uncommon.

 Use As An Anesthetic Agent

 The sensory nerves found in your skin can be numbed by camphor oil.
-Its properties act like a temporary anesthesia.
+Its properties can act as temporary anesthesia.
 If your skin is irritated, has bites from insects, or has mild burns, camphor oil can soothe and relieve the discomfort.

 Camphor oil can alleviate pain on skin that is irritated by mild burns.
 When applied, it can cool and soothe, thus relieving pain.
 If there are open wounds, never use camphor oil on them.

-Over the centuries, because of the growing awareness of conservation and saving the trees, producers of essential oil utilize just the foliage because leaves grow quickly.
+Over the centuries, because of the growing awareness of conservation and saving the trees, producers of essential oil utilize just the foliage because leaves can quickly grow.
 When camphor leaves are harvested, which is about every three months, the oil is extracted from the foliage by using a steam distillation process.
 The biggest producer and supplier of organic products from camphor trees, including white camphor essential oils, is Taiwan.

 The botanical name of the camphor plant is "Cinnamomum Camphora," and it is part of the "Lauraceae" family.
-The camphor tree is a tough evergreen tree which can grow to a height of 75 feet.
-One of its distinct features is its very big trunk that has many smaller trunks growing out of it.
-The bark is rough and thick, and the dense foliage develops into a lustrous green canopy.
-Camphor trees like to grow in places that are sunny and open and do not like standing water, but they are able to stand up against hurricanes and natural disasters.
+The camphor tree is a sturdy evergreen tree which can grow to a height of 75 feet.
+One of its distinct features is its massive trunk that has many smaller trunks growing out of it.
+The bark is rough and thick, and the dense foliage develops into a bright green canopy.
+Camphor trees like to thrive in places that are sunny and open and do not like standing water, but they are able to stand up against hurricanes and natural disasters.